SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/09-Homework.md

 9
 [/input]
 [output]
 It will be a tough winter!
-More 79 liters wine needed.
+79 liters of wine needed.
 [/output]
 [/test]
 [/tests]
 [code-io /]
 [/code-task]
 [/slide]